 Workforce constraints are impeding leaders and managers in local government commonly experienced obstacles amongst leaders and managers in local authorities.
-Specific workforce challenges impacting local government leaders and managers include performance management and recruitment and retention of staff.^{xv} The LGA has found that recruitment has become particularly difficult.
-For example, the local government vacancy rate has nearly doubled between 2009-10 and 2021-22.42 A 2022 survey of local authorities corroborates the size of the recruitment and retention problem recorded by the LGA.
-It found that more than half of councils (55%) were suffering "large" or "very large" workforce shortages.43
+Specific workforce challenges impacting local government leaders and managers include performance management and recruitment and retention of staff.\ The LGA has found that recruitment has become particularly difficult.
+For example, the local government vacancy rate has nearly doubled between 2009-10 and 2021-22.
+A 2022 survey of local authorities corroborates the size of the recruitment and retention problem recorded by

-As Table 2 illustrates, challenges with the local government workforce are the most
+As Table 2 illustrates, challenges with the local government workforce are the most the LGA.
+It found that more than half of councils (55%) were suffering "large" or "very large" workforce shortages.

-^{xv} This is consistent with the picture from the survey, highlighted in Chapter Two, which show that in 45% reported their local authority to have done well at attracting talent in 2022, and 59% saying they had done well at retaining people, with 28% in the latter case agreeing that their organisation had done worse in 2022, compared to previous years.
+Median vacancy rate in English local authorities in 2021-22.
+Up from 8% in 2009-10 xv This is consistent with the picture from the survey, highlighted in Chapter Two, which show that in 45% reported their local authority to have done well at attracting talent in 2022, and 59% saying they had done well at retaining people, with 28% in the latter case agreeing that their organisation had done worse in 2022, compared to previous years.